 Most clubs and their callers hold square dance lessons at least once a year, and although there are exceptions, most lessons last about 15 to 20 weeks.
 The easiest way to get information is to follow the "CLASS/EVENTS" link at the top left to find lessons close to you.
-You can also visit the "SARDARA Clubs" links under the "CLUBS" link to get contact information on the club nearest to your home, and contact the club.
+You can also visit the "SARDASA Clubs" links under the "CLUBS" link to get contact information on the club nearest to your home, and contact the club.

 How much does square dancing cost?

 Once you have taken lessons, you may visit and dance at any club in the world.
 Most dances cost about $4 to $6 a person, depending on the type of dance.
 Many clubs have a pitch-in type meal included in the cost, so you can eat and dance on $8 to $12 dollars a couple.